pedrampdd/ChessAnalyser/README.md

-# Chess.com API Golang Client & Analyzer
+# Chess.com API Golang Client & Game Analyzer with Stockfish

 A comprehensive Go-based REST API client and analyzer for Chess.com with Stockfish engine integration for advanced PGN analysis and position evaluation.